6 AI Developments to Follow in 2022

 Fact: AI is likely to create more jobs than it will destroy.
 Yes, AI will automate routine work, starting in lower-skilled areas with repeatable, measurable tasks.
 But research firm Gartner predicts that by 2020 AI will create more jobs than it will eliminate.
 Often in major periods of transition due to technology, temporary job loss will occur, but it will be followed by business transformation, growth, and hiring—and “AI is likely to follow this path.”

 Gartner predicts that 1.8 million jobs will be lost, most notably in manufacturing industries.
 But they also estimate that 2.3 million jobs could be created in education, healthcare, and the public sector.
 These jobs will be opened up by growth in the industries.
-And coupling AI with human intelligence will enable a whole new set of opportunities.
+And coupling AI with human intelligence will enable a whole new set of opportunities, especially for data scientists, software engineers, AI engineers, and machine learning researchers.

 Ultimately, AI automation is a reality, and some jobs will be lost.
 But what is being underestimated is what Gartner calls “AI augmentation,” the opportunity for AI to work alongside human professionals, enabling people to reduce repetitive tasks and be more productive.
 That will help reduce the time spent on tedious tasks and create more time for creative work.